mssjo/katelistings/README.md

 ```
 $ katelistings -h
 ```
 will give you a summary of how to use it.
+Use -T the first time you highlight a file to set your default theme; katelistings does not know how to read your system defaults.

 ## Custom syntax files
 Follow Kate's [guidelines](https://docs.kde.org/trunk5/en/applications/katepart/highlight.html) on how to write a syntax highlighting file, and place the result somewhere under `syntaxes/` in katelisting's home folder.
 Finally, run